Last Updated: 12/6/22

 Source: Ashokan Center & Filmmaker Tobe Carey

-This 21min video tells the story of the building of NYC’s Catskill water system during the early 1900s.
+This 21min video tells the story of the building of NYC’s Catskill water supply system during the early 1900s.
 Through historic photos and interviews, the video reveals the technology, engineering, labor, ecology and human sacrifices that make up the historic and world-renowned NYC water supply system.
 This video has been edited specifically for students and educational audiences.
-The original, full-length Deep Water film is available for purchase here.
+The original, 45min Deep Water film is available for purchase here.
 Download the Deep Water Teacher’s Guide here.

 3) Forest Fast Breaks Videos